The Missing Cross to Purity

 for love covers a multitude of sins, and love preserves and edifies the body;

-and he that dwells in love dwells in God;
+and he who dwells in love dwells in God;

 for God is love, and love is not easily provoked;